prajwal-38/insomnia0/README.md

 [![Python](https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=white)](https://www.python.org/)
 [![FastAPI](https://img.shields.io/badge/FastAPI-005571?logo=fastapi)](https://fastapi.tiangolo.com/)

+Live demo at https://insomniav23.vercel.app (Note : It is a bit unstable at the moment)

 ## Overview

 Insomnia is a revolutionary video editing platform that combines the power of artificial intelligence with professional-grade editing tools.
 Upload your video, let AI automatically segment it into scenes, and apply specialized AI agents through an intuitive visual interface.